 It was so shallow that I had to lie down to soak my entire body.

-The water was a clear, odorless, tasteless with a water temp of 99 degrees Celsius.
+The water was clear, odorless, and tasteless with a water temp of 99 degrees Celsius.

-As soon as I entered the water, I was surprised to see many small fish poking out of my body.
+As soon as I entered the water, I was surprised to see much small fish poking out of my body.

 It was a kind of natural fish pedicure experience